5T33Z0/Clover-Crate/ACPI/README.md

 If `FixMCFG` is enabled, the MCFG table will be corrected.
 However, discarding this table is also possible by using the "Drop Tables" feature.

-**Verifying procedure**: To find our if you need this fix, enable it and reboot.
+**Verifying procedure**: To check if you need this fix, enable it and reboot.
 Once you're back in macOS, open the original MCFG table (stored in EFI/CLOVER/ACPI/origin) and compare it with the fixed one: in maciASL, click on "File" > "New from ACPI" and select "MCFG".
 If both tables are identical (in terms of values), you don't need this fix.

-This procedure applies to all fixes aimed at specific tables (apart from the ones affecting the `DSDT`) in general!
+This procedure applies to all fixes aimed at specific tables in general (apart from the ones affecting the `DSDT`)!

 ## Halt Enabler

-This patch fixes shutdown/sleep issues caused by incorrectly initialized chipsets on UEFI boot.
+This patch fixes shutdown/sleep issues caused by incorrectly initialized chipsets during UEFI boot.
 Symptoms: the system doesn't enter sleep state (the screen turns off, but the fans don't).

 The fix is injected before calling `boot.efi`, clearing `SLP_SMI_EN` before booting macOS.
 Nevertheless, it is quite safe, at least on Intel systems.